Naval Air Development Center Warminster

 Soil/Waste: In 1996, a removal action at Site 4 excavated and removed waste from a series eight disposal trenches.
 The primary contaminants in the waste were polychlorinated biphenyls (PCBs).
 In 1997, a removal action was conducted at Sites 6 and 7, a series of disposal trenches and pits.
 Contaminants in soil/waste excavated and removed from Sites 6/7 included TCE, PCE, and PCBs.
 In 1998, soil contaminated with cadmium, lead and other heavy metals was excavated and removed as part of a removal action at Sites 1 and 2.
 In 1999, soil contaminated with lead was removed from Site 8.
 Access to remaining soils of concern at Sites 1, 2, 6 and 7 will be controlled through deed restrictions.
 Erosion controls are in place at Site 2 and a clean, vegetated soil cover in place at Sites 6 and 7.
 Monitoring of stream sediment is ongoing.

-The Navy has completed its second five-year review.
-EPA policy towards potential risk from vapor intrusion has changed since the last five year review and it is anticipated that the Navy will complete additional sampling to insure that all remedies in place are protective of human health and the environment.
+The Navy has completed its third five-year review.
+EPA policy towards potential risk from vapor intrusion has changed since the last five year review and it is anticipated that the Navy will complete additional vapor intrusion sampling to insure that all remedies in place are protective of human health and the environment.
+In addition, the Navy is developing a work plan for an optimization study to determine if in-situ treatment would accelerate groundwater remediation.